Mayeu/ansible-playbook-sensu/README.md

 ###Using it

+You will need this [RabbitMQ
-You have to put the needed certificates in your `files/` folder:
+role](https://github.com/Mayeu/ansible-playbook-rabbitmq) and this [Redis role](https://github.com/Mayeu/ansible-playbook-redis).
+And you have to put the needed certificates in your `files/` folder:

     files/
      |- rabbitmq_cacert.pem
      |- rabbitmq_server_cert.pem
      |- rabbitmq_server_key.pem
+     |- sensu_client_cert.pem
+     |- sensu_client_key.pem

 ##Test